Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 Qualitative analysis

-Featurebase’s qualitative analysis tools revolve around our commenting system.
+Featurebase’s qualitative feedback analysis tools revolve around our commenting system.
 Users can leave suggestions (of course), but beneath those suggestions, you’ll also find:

 - Comment threads: Other users can share their experiences and add fresh takes to the conversation.
 You can reply to find out more about what they’re hoping for.